soundpress/RulesOfNYC/docs/c03/index.rst

    (5) the publication of a list of consumers who allegedly refuse to pay debts, except to another employee of the debt collector's employer or to a consumer reporting agency or to persons meeting the requirements of 15 U.S.C. § 1681a(f) or 15 U.S.C. § 1681b(3); or

-   (6) except as provided by § 5-77(a), the placement of telephone calls without meaningful disclosure of the caller's identity.
+   (6) except as provided by 6 RCNY § 5-77(a), the placement of telephone calls without meaningful disclosure of the caller's identity.

 (d) False or misleading representations.
 A debt collector, in connection with the collection of a debt, shall not make any false, deceptive, or misleading representation.
 Such representations include: